-This research foregrounds content, collection-building and curation, and the research infrastructures that enable this.
-It is building a praxis-based critical framework for creating and sustaining knowledge as a process of co-production with libraries, archives and museums; and creating environments for better use, re-use and linking of digital content.
-There is a strong focus on understanding the use of digital resources, methods and tools in the humanities research lifecycle, and enabling a more critical appraisal of how this is a major shift in cultural production and the creation and communication of knowledge.
-Other research in this theme includes the construction and communication of knowledge and identity in digital games; the development of an ontology for digital humanities methods; and the use of European Research Infrastructures.
+Information Studies foregrounds content, collection-building and curation, and the research infrastructures that enable this.
+Our research in digital humanities builds a praxis-based critical framework for creating and sustaining knowledge as a process of co-production with libraries, archives and museums; and creating environments for better use, re-use and linking of digital content.
+There is a strong focus on understanding the use of digital resources, methods, and tools in the humanities research lifecycle, and enabling a more critical appraisal of how this is a major shift in cultural production and the creation and communication of knowledge.
+Other research in this area includes the construction and communication of knowledge and identity in digital culture; ontological approaches to digital humanities methods; and the development and use of Research Infrastructures in the humanities.

 Information Management & Analysis

 This research area is a reflection on the multi and interdisciplinary nature of the field.
-For example addressing how memory and knowledge environments are affected by digital cultures incorporates a number of thematic areas: the ability to scale up (and down) while working with heterogeneous data from diverse sources; skills for the critical analysis and interpretation of data created locally, and by commercial entities; and the experience of embedding digital scholarship in cultural contents, and those that promote widest public engagement.
-Our research in informatics demands interdisciplinarity, such as in an exploration of the connections between digital forensics, artificial intelligence, and digital preservation is an emerging area of research.
-Similarly, a digital palaeographical research relates to questions of material culture/object biography, data curation, visualization, and open access.
+For example, addressing how memory and identity is affected by digital cultures incorporates a number of themes for research including: the ability to scale up (and down) while working with heterogeneous data from diverse sources; skills for the critical analysis and interpretation of data created locally, by users as by commercial entities; the experience of embedding digital scholarship in cultural contents, particularly those that promote widest public engagement.
+Our research in informatics demands interdisciplinarity, such as in an exploration of the connections between digital forensics, artificial intelligence, and digital preservation.
+Likewise, a digital palaeographical approach, or media archaeological approach joins questions of material culture/object biography, with data curation, visualization, and open access.
 Information-based art works spanning from 1960s telematic experiments to today’s big data visualisations provide potential case studies for user experience, museum/archive curation and preservation, and our shared cultural heritage of information technologies themselves.